-iPhone captures videos in 4K at 60fps/120fps with ease at present.
+iPhone easily captures videos in 4K at 60fps/120fps.
+Plus, the iPhone 14 starts support 4K DHR recording in Cinematic Mode.
 However, these UHD videos take up too much space and are data-consuming when it comes to sending them to another iPhone, Mac, or Android device. iPhone consumers used to send media files through iMessage, however, this does not work for 4K videos anymore, because they are oversized and will be compressed by iMessage.

 Don't know how to send 4K videos from iPhone to computer and other devices?
 Check the 3 feasible methods below.